Kholay47/Reliance-sales-Analysis-Dashboard-/README.md

 ## Process
 - Verify data for any missing values and anomalies, and sort out the same.
 - Made sure data is consistent and clean with respect to data type, data format and values used.
-- Created pivot tables according to the questions asked.
+- Created measures according to the questions asked.
-- Merge all pivot tables into one dashboard and apply slicer to make dynamic.
+- Merged all measures and existing columns into one dashboard and apply slicer to make dynamic.

 ## Dashboard